jina-ai/finetuner/docs/concepts/login.md

 where `finetuner` is the namespace for the account, and `quora-train-da` is the name of the data, which refers to the quora training set.

-To retrieve your own namespace, log in to [Jina AI Cloud](https://cloud.jina.ai/) and click the `account` button under your profile image.
+To find the name of your namespace, log in to [Jina AI Cloud](https://cloud.jina.ai/) and click the `account` button under your profile image.
 You will find your namespace in the `Namespace` section.